bradleypeterson/AlgoGauge/MultiLanguage/MultiLanguage_DEV.md

 The following options need to be implemented.

-`-o --output <bool>` When output is true the CLI tool should print the original and sorted array ie: Original Array:[]\n Sorted Array:[]; Default: False
+`-o --output <bool>` When output is true the CLI tool should print the original and sorted array ie: Original Array:[]\n Sorted Array:[]

 `-v --verify <bool>` Verifies whether the array was correctly sorted should print and error to stderr on failed sort.
-Done by comparing i < k.; Default: False
+Done by comparing i < k

 `-a --algorithm <string>` Specifics the sorting algorithm to be ran.
 Needs to at least support ["default", "bubble", "selection", "insertion", "quick", "merge", "heap"] for languages that have a built in sort method default should be that otherwise use set to bubble.
-Default: default

 `-c, --count <int>`, The number of elements being that are to be sorted.
 Default: 100

 `-s, --strategy <string>` The array strategy being used to generate the number.
-Needs to at least support ["random", "chunk", "repeating", "sorted", "reverse_sorted"] Default: random
+Needs to at least support ["random", "chunk", "repeating", "sorted", "reverse_sorted"]

 `-m, --max <int>`, The largest number that can be randomly selected.
 Default: UINT32